shreyashsingh4/Trends-In-Education-Equity---Access-to-Resources-and-Outcomes/INTRODUCTIONandVIDEO'sDRIVELINK.md

 In essence, it provides a data-driven look at how well different populations are served by the education system and what steps are needed to achieve true equity in education.

 Video's Drive Link: https://docs.google.com/presentation/d/1xb5TOFcJaSha5uhfjP0pY5h8BscoyHOW/edit?usp=sharing&ouid=114121833279651572144&rtpof=true&sd=true

+To access the Video's Drive Link please Download it first